top of page

 Nigel Rumsey

-Nigel is a documentary photographer based in Gravesend, working across London and the south-east of the UK.
-He publishes The Gravesend Journal, which focuses on stories from Gravesham and the local area.
+Nigel Rumsey is a documentary photographer based in Gravesend, working across London and the southeast of the UK.
+He publishes The Gravesend Journal, focusing on stories from Gravesham and the local area.www.nigelrumsey.com/gravesendjournal

 Simon Martin

-Simon Martin is a Kent based photographer, focusing on social documentary photography and the use of land.
-Originally from Sittingbourne his upbringing in the suburbs has been a continued influence on his practise, visually and conceptually, now based in Gravesend he continues to create and show his work in the area as well as internationally.
+Simon Martin is a Kent-based photographer focusing on social documentary photography and the use of land.
+Originally from Sittingbourne, his upbringing in the suburbs has been a continued influence on his practice.
+Now based in Gravesend, he continues to create and exhibit his work both locally and internationally.
+The event provided a platform for discussing the intersections of urban development and photographic practice, highlighting the evolving landscapes of both London and Gravesend.www.simon-martin.org

 MORE ON THIS EVENT BELOW